AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 These `CoordinateSpaceReference` objects are passed to functions to indicate the space a time range is coming from or to be transformed into.

+## `TimeTransformFunction` and `TimeTransformMatrix`: Transformations Between
-## `TimeTransform`
+## Named Coordinate Spaces

+Editorial timelines are unlike 3 dimensional coordinate systems in that they typically involve non-linear transformations on time (for example: freeze frames, speed ramps).
+OpenTimelineIO abstracts this concept with the `TimeTransformFunction` class.  `TimeTransformFunction` objects represent 1-dimensional *INVERTIBLE* functions that map an input domain to an output range.
+The input domain is made of discrete input frame to output mappings, between which output mappings are linearly interpolated (or an interpolant is provided).

+In python, this is encoded with a dictionary where the keys are the input frames and the values are the output frame values.  `TimeTransformFunction` objects also encode a `interpolant` enum for choosing an interpolation function.

+Use the `*` operator to apply `TimeTransformFunction` objects to `RationalTime` or other `TimeTransformFunction` objects (including `TimeTransformMatrix`, described below.

-The TimeTransform in OpenTimelineIO is a 1-dimensional homogenous coordinates transformation matrix.
-This means it encodes offset (a RationalTime) and scale (a number).
+For purely linear transfomrations, the `TimeTransformMatrix` in OpenTimelineIO is a 1-dimensional homogenous coordinates transformation matrix.
+This means it encodes offset (a `RationalTime`) and scale (a number).
 It can be applied to `RationalTime`, `TimeRange`, or other `TimeTransform` objects by using the `*` (`__mul__`) operator.
 Most of the methods described in this document will compute and concatenate `TimeTransform` objects internally, but these matrices can be referenced directly if need be.

 # Named Coordinate Spaces on Objects